 District-Community Leadership Teams (DCLT) should develop professional development plans to support MTSS-B implementation.
 These plans should be differentiated across schools based on data, identified needs, and implementation phase.
 Ideally, the plan should cover 3-5 years and be explicitly linked to existing district-level vision statements and improvement plans and goals.
-Professional development should address MTSS-B key messages, school behavioral health delivery systems, social emotional learning, youth mental health, and the impact of trauma on learning.
+Professional development topics include MTSS-B key messages, school behavioral health delivery systems, social emotional learning, youth mental health, and the impact of trauma on learning.
 The DCLT should first strategize about how to deliver professional development to all school staff to support a district-wide shared understanding of MTSS-B. The DCLT should then identify the knowledge and skill gaps that need to be addressed to support high fidelity practice implementation across schools.
-For example, a district-wide social-emotional learning curriculum requires professional development designed to "level-set" across buildings, as well as trainings adapted to the unique practices being implemented at each school.

-We encourage districts to determine, early in the MTSS-B planning process, how much dedicated professional development time can be devoted to MTSS-B. Planning ahead is essential, as is offering annual professional development for new staff and refreshers for veteran staff.
-Below, we list specific topics to incorporate into MTSS-B professional development efforts.
+Early in the MTSS-B planning process, district should determine how much dedicated professional development time can be devoted to MTSS-B. Professional development plans should include offerings for onboarding new staff and refreshers for veteran staff.
+Below are sample MTSS-B professional development topics: